psu-arts-arch-3/art-203/unit-2/lesson-4/assignment-narrative-website.md

 * Wireframe
 * Mockups
 * Muse Project files
-* Design document
+* Design summary \(see template\)
-* Self assessment

 Place all of the following into a single folder labeled with your name; if any of the above include multiple files, they should be placed with subfolders.

 ### Creating a Zip file